basierend auf Bewertungen

 Omega 6 fatty acids...

-• ... can form anti-inflammatory (linoleic and linolenic acid), as well as pro-inflammatory (arachidonic acid / see above) and even carcinogenic eicosanoids, whereas omega 3 only forms the "good", anti-inflammatory eicosanoids (+/-)
+• ... can have both anti-inflammatory (linoleic and linolenic acid) and pro-inflammatory (arachidonic acid / s.O) and even form carcinogenic eicosanoids, whereas Omega 3 only forms the “good”, anti-inflammatory eicosanoids (+/-)

-• CAUTION: If large amounts of "good" omega 6 fatty acids (linoleic/linolenic acid) accumulate, more pro-inflammatory arachidonic acid can be formed!
-Therefore, the ratio of omega 6 to omega 3 is important.
-In addition, the body needs the enzymes delta-6 and delta-5 desaturase to convert plant-based ALA into EPA/DHA.
-However, these two enzymes are also required to convert the omega 6 fatty acid linoleic acid into other omega 6 fatty acids.
-By reducing the omega 6 fatty acid content in food, the body has more enzymes available to convert ALA into EPA/DHA.
+• ATTENTION: If larger amounts of “good” Omega 6 fatty acids (linoleic/linolenic acid) are produced, increased amounts of inflammatory arachidonic acid can be formed!
+Therefore, the ratio of Omega 6 to Omega 3 is important.
+In addition, the body needs the enzymes delta-6 and delta-5 desaturase to convert plant ALA into EPA/DHA.
+These two enzymes are also needed to convert the omega 6 fatty acid linoleic acid into other omega 6 fatty acids.
+By reducing the proportion of omega 6 fatty acids in the diet, the body has more enzymes available to convert ALA into EPA/DHA.

 • … promote the formation of hemoglobin (hemoglobin is responsible for the transport of oxygen and CO2 in the blood) (+)